 That’s just a bit confusing.
 How is Shem the father of all the children of Eber?

-In the same sense of spiritual regeneration, exactly what the more familiar Abraham “the father of all them that believe”, inherited as his Melchizedekian role.
+In the same sense of spiritual authority, exactly what the more familiar Abraham “the father of all them that believe”, inherited as his Melchizedekian role.

 Cultural historians confirm the biblical account that righteous Shem’s great-grandson Eber is the namesake founder of the Hebrews of whom Abraham “our father” is the first person identified as such.